Sarawak Gazette: History

 On 5 August 1859, Sarawak government authority published a news bulletin, printed by Sarawak Mission Press which mentioned on false reports in Sarawak and suggested that "no reliance be placed on news that is not published by Authority."
 Eleven years later, the Brooke government bought a secondhand Albion press from England and started publishing "informal editions" of Sarawak Gazette.
 However, only the 27 June 1870 copy survived.

 The Sarawak Gazette started regular publications on 16 August 1870.
 Reverend John Kemp, a government chaplain became its first editor.
 John Kemp was given considerable freedom in designing and editing the paper.
 His first editorial was about the purposes of the Sarawak Gazette.
 The first objective was to provide news from Sarawak to outstation Europeans and from Europe to Sarawak government officials.
 The second objective was to carry news from various residencies in Sarawak, on the relations with natives and trading interests.
 Initially, there was little material from Sarawak, probably because the Rajah supplied little information to the editor; and the first few issues of Sarawak Gazette were dedicated to Franco-Prussian War with materials received from Reuters telegrams or newspapers abroad mail steamers from Europe.
 After the publication of the first five issues of Sarawak Gazette, editor Kemp rearranged the material and dedicated one section for information of interest to "residents at the outstations".
 The rest of the paper was about the intelligence on Sarawak.
 News from Europe soon disappeared from the subsequent editions of the Sarawak Gazette.
 The contributions to Gazette was initially reserved exclusively for European residents in Sarawak.
 John Kemp remained as the editor of the gazette until 1873.
 In 1918, Frederick George Day stepped down from the editor post.

 From 1870 to 1876, the Sarawak Gazette was published two weekly, then every month until 1908.
 After 1908, "purely official matters" such as appointments, leaves, retirements, dismissals, official reports, and laws were moved into another publication, known as "Sarawak Government Gazette".
 On the other hand, outstation reports and trade returns remained in Sarawak Gazette.
 In 1911, Sarawak Museum Journal was established, which took off more materials from Sarawak Gazette.
 Sarawak Gazette resumed two weekly publishing from 1908 until 1921; when after that it went back to monthly publishing until 1941.
 A Malay section was added to the September until December issues of 1941 editions of Sarawak Gazette.
 Sarawak Gazette stopped publications during the Japanese Occupation from 1941 to 1945.
 After World War II, the Sarawak Gazette was published monthly.

-Before 1876, the Sarawak Gazette were three to four pages in length.
+Before 1876, the Sarawak Gazette was three to four pages in length.
 Then gradually, the Gazette expanded its number of pages to 20 pages and 30 pages later.

-The volume number started afresh from the start of each year.
+The volume number started afresh at the start of each year.
 Meanwhile, the issue number is counted consecutively from the first issue.
 As of 1966, the Sarawak Gazette had published 1,300 issues.

+The Sarawak Gazette published its last issue in 2001.

-In 2014, 422 issues of Sarawak Gazette were scanned and uploaded online by Sarawak State Library.
+In 2014, 422 issues of Sarawak Gazette were scanned and uploaded online by the Sarawak State Library.